controlecidadao/samantha_ia/README.md

   A terminal window will open.
 This is the Samantha's **server-side**.

-  After answering the questions, the interface will open in a new browser tab.
+  After answering the initial questions (interface language and voice control options), the interface will open in a new browser tab.
 This is the Samantha's **browser-side**.

 * Open Microsoft Task Management by pressing CTRL + SHIFT + ESC to monitor memory usage.